 On Call Pay is for motor carrier division troopers and sergeants to be available after hours.
-The 2021 ND legislative session approved funding to support NDHP line level sworn personnel to be paid 1/5th their regular time, per hour, to be on call.
+The 2023 ND legislative session approved funding to support NDHP line level sworn personnel to be paid 1/5th their regular time, per hour, to be on call.
 The average of this would be approximately \$8.88 per hour.
 The NDHP will plan for the sworn, line level MCSAP personnel to be on call after hours for MCSAP related response as needed.
 The sworn NDHP operate on a 28 day schedule period.
 The NDHP will plan for 1 trooper within Motor Carrier Operations to be on call each day of the week.
-The NDHP will plan for 1 sergeant within Motor Carrier Operations to be on call when a trooper is working, but no sergeant is working.
-The NDHP estimates that approximately 12,000 hours of "on-call MCSAP" pay will be logged from Oct 1st, 2022, to Sept 30th, 2023.
+The NDHP will plan for 1 sergeant within Motor Carrier Operations to be on call in off hours aligning with an on call trooper.
+The NDHP estimates that approximately 15,000 hours of "on-call MCSAP" pay will be logged from Oct 1st, 2023, to Sept 30th, 2024.